Most companies will at least pay lip service to the fact that they don’t want managers to make employees feel uncomfortable and unwelcome.

 At ELI, we believe that any conversation about civility at work should begin with the business benefits.
 After all, the business is why everyone is working together in the first place.
 Putting the business benefits first will diffuse any pretense that a manager is behaving abrasively for the good of the company.

-The fact is, despite the legend surrounding famous tough bosses like Steve Jobs and Jack Welch, abrasive behavior has serious costs that tend to far outweigh any benefits that are supposedly derived from it:
+The fact is, despite the legend surrounding famous tough bosses like Steve Jobs and Jack Welch, abrasive behaviors and management styles have serious costs that tend to far outweigh any benefits that are supposedly derived from it:

 - Lost Productivity.
 People are less productive at work when they’re unhappy and when they’re nervous, and they’re likely to be both when they’re working for an abrasive manager.
 If your manager is in contact with many employees throughout the day, they’re probably all less productive as a result.